leogallego/instruqt-wyfp-2024-solve/lifecycle-scritps/writing-first-playbook-summit-2024/09-playbook-templates/assignment.md

 > [!NOTE]
 > In the *VSCode Editor* tab

-Inside the `~/ansible-files` directory, create the  `templates` subdirectory (right click and select 'New Folder' in VSCode) to store our template files.
+In the `ansible-files` directory, create the  `templates` subdirectory (right click and select 'New Folder' in VSCode) to store our new template files.

-☑️ Task 2 - Create the motd-facts.j2 jinja file
+☑️ Task 2 - Create the motd.j2 jinja file
 ===

-Templates end with a `.j2` file extension and mix static content with dynamic placeholders enclosed in curly braces `{{ }}`.
+Template files end with a `.j2` file extension and mix static content with dynamic placeholders enclosed in curly braces `{{ }}`.

-Within the `ansible-files/templates` directory, create the file `motd-facts.j2` with the following content:
+Within the `ansible-files/templates` directory, create the file `motd.j2` with the following content:

+> [!NOTE]
+> You can right-click over the `templates`  directory in VSCode and use "New File".

 ```
 Welcome to {{ ansible_hostname }}.